blackprince001/autocorrect-engine/readme.md

     from collections import Counter
     import json

-### Functions for reading texts from files and parsing them into proper data for manipulation.[¶](#Functions-for-reading-texts-from-files-and-parsing-them-into-proper-data-for-manipulation.) {#Functions-for-reading-texts-from-files-and-parsing-them-into-proper-data-for-manipulation.}
+### Functions for reading texts from files and parsing them into proper data for manipulation.

 In [ ]: